 This is an old town known for fishing back in the day, but it is really now better known for what lays around it; set next to Lake Skadar, this is the ideal location for all manner of outdoor activities, including walking, and birdwatching.
 The views are also fantastic.

-Budva is a tourism hotspot in Montenegro primarily because of its stunning coastline and beautiful beaches.
-In fact, it has a 21km coast, which is arguably the best in the Adriatic, with 17 beaches and many hotels in Budva which line the coast.
+A tourism hotspot in Montenegro, Budva is famous for its stunning coastline and beautiful beaches.
+In fact, it has a 21-kilometer-long coast, which is arguably the best in the Adriatic, with 17 beaches and many hotels in Budva which line the coast.

-The old town of Budva has history which dates back 2500 years and sits on a picturesque peninsula and is filled with cultural and historical treasures.
+The Old Town of Budva has history that dates back 2,500 years and sits on a picturesque peninsula and is filled with cultural and historical treasures.
 There are so many things to do in Budva you will be spoiled for choice.
 Be sure to visit the Church of Saint Trojica.

 The Tara River Canyon is the deepest on the European continent and is seriously impressive too.
 The waters are clear and shimmer various shades of blue, perfect for a spot of white water rafting if you are an adrenaline junkie, with the area around it also ideal for other outdoorsy fun, such as hiking and mountain biking.
 You’ll get a great view of the Canyon from Djurdjevica Bridge which happens to be 172m above the Tara River and is a major tourist attraction.